Black Death (film): Production

 Black Death was developed and produced by Douglas Rae and Robert Bernstein at London's Ecosse Films, with Phil Robertson of Zephyr Films acting as physical producer.
 Ultimately it could not get off the ground in the UK and became a 100% German production.
 The film was financed solely from Germany, with Jens Meurer of Egoli Tossell Films acting as producer.

 The film was originally due to be directed by Geoffrey Sax.
 Rupert Friend and Lena Headey were attached to star.
 Famke Janssen was later considered for Headey's role.
 After he was attached to direct Black Death, Smith suggested Carice van Houten, Tim McInnerny, and John Lynch for their respective roles.

 The film was shot in the German federal state of Saxony-Anhalt at Blankenburg Castle in the city of Blankenburg and Castle Querfurt in Querfurt and Zehdenick, Brandenburg in the first half of 2009.
 Van Houten's first day on set was 14 May 2009.
 Technical elements included production design by John Frankish, a spartan score by composer Christian Henson, and cinematography by Sebastian Edschmid.

 Smith's approach to the film and script changes

 Smith explained his approach to the film:

-In the original script, the second half of the film turned to be entirely supernatural: Langiva was revealed to be the reincarnation of the Devil, while Osmund "was actually in Hell and Hell being in the physical place".
+In the original script, the second half of the film turned out to be entirely supernatural: Langiva was revealed to be the reincarnation of the Devil, while Osmund "was actually in Hell and Hell being in the physical place".
 Smith changed these elements to represent the idea that to him "Hell is the Hell you are in within yourself", as he tried to represent in Triangle.
 Because it was considered too dark, producers tried to cut Smith's ending from the shooting schedule.
-However they changed their minds two days before the shootings of the epilogue.
+However, they changed their minds two days before the shootings of the epilogue.